 Peachjar fliers comply with WCAG 2.0 A & AA standards.
 That means, for example, that parents that have visual impairment can receive information from Peachjar fliers via screen reading devices that detect text, then read it back to them.

 For this process to work properly, there is a step in the flier upload process that populates the text from your flier into a box as it will be “read” by Peachjar systems.
 If the text in that box does not match what is on the flier, you run the risk of the flier being denied by the district, so be sure to check that it is correct.

 That’s close to 20 percent of all schools in the United States who use the Peachjar system.
 The platform has heavy coverage on the West Coast, East Coast, and throughout the South.
 To see if your school is a Peachjar school, check this list.

 Peachjar recommends strong, clear calls to action, simple copy, and large images.
-This fits our Scout Me In! fliers perfectly!
 If you’re looking for some great fliers to get you started, check out the options in the BSA Brand Center.
-You can find fliers for Cub Scouts, fliers for Scouts BSA, and more!
+You can find fliers for Cub Scouts and fliers for Scouts BSA.

 Although schools and parent groups can upload flyers without charge, there is a fee for organizations, such as the Boy Scouts of America, to distribute their fliers through the platform.
 Costs can vary by duration and number of schools.

 LIMITED TIME PROMOTIONAL CODE